timbleman/Window_curtain_alarm/README.md

 ![Installed hardware.
 Window can still be opened.](./pics/curtain_window_closed.jpg "Installed hardware.
 Window can still be opened.")

 ## Changelog
+* V1.2: Added OTA updating, WiFi connection using WPS and Serial, refactorings, a BOM and some UML diagrams.
 * V1.1: Added a locally accessible, basic webpage.
 Improved 3D files slightly.
 Minor bug fixes.
 * V1.0: Initial release.
 Controls using a hardware button and a TCP socket.